tom-englert/AutoProperties.Fody/README.md

 The property setters will be bypassed, and no virtual method will be called from within the constructor.

 **NOTE:** This extension method is only valid on auto-properties of the class itself.
-Trying to use this on something else than an auto-property or on an auto-property of another class - include the base class - will generate an error.
+Trying to use this on something else than an auto-property or on an auto-property of another class - including the base class - will generate an error.

 ### Using the `BypassAutoPropertySettersInConstructors` attribute